A brief history of the European Blues Association

-In 1999 the decision was taken to form the 'European Blues Foundation' and in 2001 the name was changed to ‘The European Blues Association.'
-On the 18th January 2002, the European Blues Association was confirmed as a Registered Charity by the United Kingdom Charities Commission and entered in the Central Register of Charities.
-The EBA is administered by a Board of Trustees, currently including Paul Oliver.
-Past trustees have included noted academics, well-known musicians, local broadcasters and politicians.
-The Development Officer, Michael Roach, is the former President of the DC Blues Society, Washington DC, USA.
+In 1999 the decision was taken to form the ‘European Blues Foundation’ and in 2001 the name was changed to ‘The European Blues Association.’
+On 18 January 2002, the European Blues Association was confirmed as a Registered Charity by the United Kingdom Charities Commission and entered in the Central Register of Charities.
+The EBA is administered by a Board of Trustees and past trustees have included noted academics, well-known musicians, local broadcasters and politicians.

 Working with performance

-Participation through performance can be one of the key factors in the development and maintenance of a life-long enthusiasm for music making.
-This in turn can lead to the desire for deeper understanding of the cultural history and context that formed the music.
-Since 2000, the EBA has promoted and organised a range of workshops held at various locations in the UK.
+Participation through performance can be one of the key factors in the development and maintenance of a life-long enthusiasm for music-making.
+This in turn can lead to the desire for a deeper understanding of the cultural history and context that formed the music.
+Since 2000, the EBA has promoted and organised a range of workshops and performances held at various locations in the UK.

 Working with young people

-From its foundation, the EBA has been engaged in educational activities with primary and secondary schools.
-We have donated musical instruments and we offer performance seminar workshops demonstrating the African American underpinnings of 20th Century popular music.
+From the beginning, the EBA has been engaged in educational activities with primary and secondary schools.
+We have donated musical instruments and hosted performance workshops demonstrating the African American underpinnings of twentieth-century popular music.

 Working with the local community